AS I LAY DYING

 As I Lay Dying deftly combine hardcore and Swedish melodic death metal as one of the freshest sounds emerging from the expanding and exploding metalcore scene.
 For an immediate comparison "Frail Words Collapse" is in the vein of Killswitch Engage's recent effort "Alive Or Just Breathing."

-Overall, while the choruses of As I Lay Dying's songs have some clean vocals they're not as smooth and not as melodic as Killswitch Engage; that's not a bad thing -- it?s just different.
+Overall, while the choruses of As I Lay Dying's songs have some clean vocals they're not as smooth and not as melodic as Killswitch Engage; that's not a bad thing -- it's just different.
 I wonder how much of that has to do with the differences in the East Coast and West Coast hardcore scenes -- I'm getting the sense that the West Coast scene has not been as quick to adopt stylistic elements of the Swedish melodic death metal sound as their East Coast counterparts.

-Every song on "Frail Words Collapse," save for the quiet instrumental, has cool change-ups on the riffs without sounding like traditional hardcore breakdowns -- that?s a pretty cool feat in my book.
+Every song on "Frail Words Collapse," save for the quiet instrumental, has cool change-ups on the riffs without sounding like traditional hardcore breakdowns -- that's a pretty cool feat in my book.
 Hell, some of the lead guitar spurts and flourishes have a classic Iron Maiden feel to them.
-Additionally, as I hinted at before, there are definitely Swedish melodic death metal influences, but not to the point of obvious comparison (unlike their labelmates The Black Dhalia Murder).
+Additionally, as I hinted at before, there are definitely Swedish melodic death metal influences, but not to the point of obvious comparison (unlike their labelmates The Black Dahlia Murder).

-While "Frail Words Collapse" isn't going to be a heavy rotation disc for me, I do know that I?ll come back to As I Lay Dying for a broader sound collage when I?m in a more metalcore mood.
+While "Frail Words Collapse" isn't going to be a heavy rotation disc for me, I do know that I'll come back to As I Lay Dying for a broader sound collage when I'm in a more metalcore mood.

 "Frail Words Collapse" was produced by Evan White and Tim Lambesis.